rosyberti/website/python-course/index.md

 Additional details about the instructor and this course are listed below.

-## About Me

-My name is Nick McCullum and I have worked in quantitative finance and computer programming for my entire career.
-I'm currently working as the President of Sure Dividend, where I built our technology stack from scratch, including:

-* Python scripts deployed on AWS EC2 and AWS Lambda
-* a PostgreSQL relational database on AWS RDS
-* a client-facing Wordpress site featuring a members-only login area

-and more.

-I created this course because I wanted to make it easy to learn the Python/SQL stack to jump-start your career and live a more fulfilling life.

 ## Slack Community

 I want this course to be a personal experience.
 Because of that, I have created a Slack community for students to ask questions and interact with each other!